iballi2017/Creating-a-better-todo-app---the-HTML-and-CSS/README.md

 A todo list app interface was created.
 Though the project layout is not responsive, but I gain alot of CSS tricks from it.

-My favourite moment was creating a custom checkbox, this has been my dream and i'm happy for the experience
+My favourite moment was creating a custom checkbox, this has been my dream and i'm happy for the experience.

+I also made a another test project, where i focused only on checkboxes and radio buttons.

 Alli Ibrahim
 08 april 2020.